SuperZoops/D3RPC/README.md

 Installation

+Just get the executable for either Windows or Linux in the releases tab.

-you need python3 installed until I compile this into an executable
+you need python3 installed ~~until I compile this into an executable~~

 modules
 pip install tkinter